This is a very long book; contents A Family Affair is a summary that will give you some idea

 Many are now realising that, when it comes to doctrinal matters, we are all heretics in one shape or size; none of us have got it completely right.
-That's why the Master said we were not judge one another.
+That is why the Master said we were not judge one another.

-If you're not a Christian, no matter.
-As I've said, this is not a religious book and was not written for any particular sector of the market.
+If you are not a Christian, no matter.
+As I have said, this is not a religious book and was not written for any particular sector of the market.

-So, to the Contents of A Family Affair.
+So, let us move to the Contents of A Family Affair.

 Penned initially as a single tome, the book turned out to be the length of three normal novels; hence the trilogy.